handsontable/handsontable/docs/next/guides/upgrade-and-migration/migrating-from-11.1-to-12.0.md

 #### After

-When you use a keyboard to navigate some internal instances of Handsontable (e.g., a context menu) hook may not get fired anymore.
+When you use a keyboard to navigate some internal instances of Handsontable (e.g., a context menu), the [`afterDocumentKeyDown`](@/api/hooks.md#afterdocumentkeydown) hook may not get fired anymore.

 ```js
 afterDocumentKeyDown() {